Sami El Anabi

 Sami El Anabi (born 21 June 2000) is a Belgian-born Moroccan professional footballer who plays as a defender for Luxembourgian club Atert Bissen.

 Club career

 R.E.
 Virton

 El Anabi spent 3 years at Virton.
 His final season with Virton he was captain of the Virton under-21 Pro League Belgium team.

 Real Avilès

 El Anabi joined Real Avilès in January 2021.
 He made his league debut for the club on 28 February 2021 in a 1–3 away win against SD Lenense.
+He and his team were promoted from the 4th division to the 3rd division in Spain.
+El Anabi played a key role in the promotion.

 Cherno More Varna

 On 5 August 2021, El Anabi signed his first professional contract with Cherno More.
 He made his league debut for the club on 18 September 2021 in a league match against FC Lokomotiv 1929 Sofia.
-His team reaches the Bulgarian top 6 and qualifies for the European play-offs.
+His team reaches the Bulgarian top 6 and qualifies for the European Conference League play-offs.

 Spartak Varna

 On 1 July 2022, El Anabi joined Cherno More Varna's rival FC Spartak Varna.